thekitchenscientist/sd_lite/README.md

 The recommendation at the end of 2022 from StabilityAI is to use xformers for a 25-40 % boost in diffusion speed.
 This requires Microsoft Visual Studio, Nvidia CUDA, git, ninja & wheel in order to build the .whl file compatible with your system.
 The payback on the additional 11GB hard drive space and 2 hours setup comes after generating about 3000 images.

-[Minimal installation instructions](https://github.com/thekitchenscientist/sd_lite/wiki/Installation) are available in the project wiki, along with a detailed roadmap and guiding prinicples.
+[Installation instructions](https://github.com/thekitchenscientist/sd_lite/wiki/Installation) are available in the project wiki, along with a detailed roadmap and guiding prinicples.